BEST SOLAR FLOOD LIGHTS 2022

 Detection distance for the motion sensor on this light is pretty decent, the distance will differ based on the placement position and height of the fixture, but on average will be about 15-20 feet.

-What we didn’t like about Litom 20 LED light.
+What we didn’t like about Litom 24 LED light

 While the fixture itself is well built and function exceptionally, there is one problem we found with the design of the light.
 The switch for changing illumination settings is located in a difficult to reach place behind the light, so you must choose the mode before installing the unit and if later you wish to change these setting, for example from continuous illumination to motion activation only, you will have to remove the fixture to access the switch, change the mode and reinstall the fixture back to its place.

-2. A brighter option – Albrillo 38 LED Motion Sensor Solar Light
+3. A more compact option – YiShuo 38 LED Motion Sensor Solar Light

-The unit is a bit more expensive, but also is more powerful producing about 500 lumens of light from 38 LED diodes.
-500 lumens of light is pretty decent if we consider that some much higher costing lights produce only few hundred lumens more, so there are lots of applications where you could use this solar motion sensor light.
+The unit is a bit more expensive but also is more powerful, producing about 500 lumens of light from 38 LED diodes.
+500 lumens of light is pretty decent if we consider that some much higher costing lights produce only a few hundred lumens more, so there are lots of applications where you could use this solar motion sensor light.

 - Strong light sensor mode – when motion is detected in front of the sensor, the light turned on for 20 seconds;